 Yes, there are no time limits on the validity of the Grade 8 prerequisite.

-Yes, as long as the instrument your student wants to play is closely related to the one they obtained their Grade 8 in.
+Yes, as long as the instrument you want to play is closely related to the one you obtained your Grade 8 in.
 Closely related instruments are as follows:

 ARSM Harp repertoire is for the pedal harp only; however, candidates can play one work on the non-pedal harp (see ‘can I play more than one instrument’ below).